Sheldon-Lloyd/Cyber.Beast/comic/zero/page-8/script.md

-# Page 8 Script
+# Page 7 Script
-As the Cyber.beast all seem to be drawn toward Yaharia.
-The Cyber.Beast all start to close in on them.
+Instead of being eaten Bursun Absorbs it
+The Scientist are amazed by what has happened to bursun vitals and/or body outside of cyberspace